codica2/simple-scraper/README.md

   config.number_of_threads = 20
 end
 ```
-> The example below will work in 20 threads.
+> By default scraper works in 1 thread.

 ## License
 web-scraper is Copyright © 2015-2019 Codica.
 It is released under the [MIT License](https://opensource.org/licenses/MIT).